Strata Proxy Limit – How many proxies can I hold?

 Valid proxy voting appointments or powers of attorney in place before 1 August 2008 remain in effect.
 However, that appointment or power is invalid if obtained through a sale contract, which has been renewed or extended on or after 1 August 2008.

 © State of New South Wales (NSW Fair Trading).
-For current information go to fairtrading.gov.au
+For current information on strata proxy limit go to fairtrading.gov.au